 - prepare and maintain a written emergency and disaster plan.

-- Including this in the agreement may help parents feel more comfortable leaving their child(ren) in your care, and more confident in an emergency.
+Including this in the agreement may help parents feel more comfortable leaving their child(ren) in the provider's care, and more confident in an emergency.